The Journey Through School and Work of One Young Woman with Autism

 “Different…Not Less” by Temple Grandin

 Rebecca discovered her autism at age 36.
 This discovery changed her life and empowered her to help other people with disabilities.
-To that end, she has worked as an adjunct instructor of personal finance and entrepreneurship at the Dan Marino Foundation which serves young adults with disabilities.
-Rebecca also serves on the board of Leadership and Economic Empowerment for Developmental Disabilities which provides entrepreneurship services to the disabled population.
-In addition, she serves on the Florida Rehabilitation Council which monitors the state vocational rehabilitation system.
-She has delivered oral presentations before the Society of Human Resources of Broward County in 2015 and the Florida Rehabilitation Council in 2016 about employment issues concerning the disabled population.
+To that end, she worked as an adjunct instructor of personal finance and entrepreneurship at Marino Campus, which served young adults with developmental disabilities.
+She served on the board of Leadership and Economic Empowerment for Developmental Disabilities which provides entrepreneurship services to the disabled population.
+From 2013 to 2020, she served on the Florida Rehabilitation Council which monitors the state vocational rehabilitation system.
+She delivered oral presentations before the Broward County Society of Human Resources in 2015 and the Florida Rehabilitation Council in 2016 about employment issues facing the disabled population.